To have good dental health, you need a mix of personal dental care and the care of your dentist.Source: Canadian Dental Association Website

 - Tongue (when bacteria grows in between the papilla)

 - Teeth cavities (especially when food particles get stuck in them)

 - Gum diseases

 - Dentures when not cleaned properly

 - Alcohol and tobacco

-These are a few other, non-dental reasons that cause bad breath including: Sore throat, Tonsillitis, Some foods, Infection of air passages.
-Following a good oral hygiene routine and getting regular check ups with your dentist are best ways of preventing bad breath.
+These are a few other, non-dental reasons that cause bad breath including Sore throat, Tonsillitis, Some foods, Infection of air passages.
+Following a good oral hygiene routine and getting regular check-ups with your dentist are the best ways of preventing bad breath.